 Being an entrepreneur, I have been working with an affiliate marketing business for two years.
 There are many things that have changed and may no longer work for this type of business.

-Gathering poor quality links will no longer work in 2020.
+Gathering poor quality links will no longer work.
 This includes links from blog comments, forums, and low DA websites.
 Google puts a strong emphasis on relevant and high-quality backlinks, thanks to the recent search engine algorithm updates.

-The use of PBNs to build links and improve rankings in Google will not work in 2020.
+The use of PBNs to build links and improve rankings in Google will not work this year.

 I believe Google is going to bring in more updates that would make it harder to get away with such methods for affiliate websites.

-Poor quality websites will not be able to compete in affiliate marketing in 2020.
+Poor quality websites will not be able to compete in affiliate marketing this year.
 This includes the quality and intent of the written articles, as well as the site structure.
 Having an SSL connection as well as a fast website will be one of the major ranking factors in Google.

 William Chin Web